Is Single-View Mesh Reconstruction Ready for Robotics?: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{ecent} advances in computer vision have produced remarkable improvements in open-vocabulary 3D mesh reconstruction from single image inputs \cite{liu_zero-1--3_2023,liu_one-2-3-45_2023,tang_lgm_2025}.
-These breakthroughs raise a compelling question: can such single-view reconstruction models be leveraged out-of-the-box to create accurate digital twin environments for robotic manipulation without relying on significant post-processing?
-Although a growing number of recent works employ such 3D reconstruction models, each has limitations in terms of reconstruction accuracy, support for physical simulation, or experimental evaluation \cite{mu_robotwin_2024,agarwal_scenecomplete_2024,yao_cast_2025,katara_gen2sim_2024}.
-The ability to efficiently lift real-world observations into accurate simulations could revolutionise how robots interact with and learn from their environments.
-Single-view approaches are particularly valuable in robotics contexts where collecting multiple viewpoints requires costly physical movement, delays decision-making, or may be entirely infeasible due to environmental constraints or occlusions.
+\IEEEPARstart{S}{imulating} future world states from perception is central to robot planning and learning \cite{ha_world_2018,kaiser_model_2019}.
+Recent advances in learnt world models $-$ neural networks trained to predict forward dynamics from raw observations $-$ have shown promise for model-based control, planning, and exploration \cite{hafner_learning_2019,hafner_dream_2019}.
+However, such models suffer from poor generalisation and opaque failure modes, especially under distribution shift, and require vast training data and offer limited physical interpretability \cite{wang_benchmarking_2019,moerland_model-based_2023}.
+To address these issues, one might choose to bypass learnt dynamics models by instead modelling dynamics with a digital twin in simulation, a geometric reconstruction of the currently observed physical scene or object suitable for robotic simulation and interaction, enabling robots to reason about the world using physics-based simulators.

-Creating digital twins in simulation $-$ virtual replicas of physical environments $-$ has traditionally been a labour-intensive process requiring specialist training and manually designed assets.
-This has posed significant hurdles to using simulators in an online fashion such as model-predictive control \cite{qin_survey_2003,hansen_temporal_2022}, planning \cite{alterovitz_robot_2016,suomalainen_survey_2022}, online safety evaluation \cite{berkenkamp_safe_2017,o_kelly_scalable_2018}, and real-time learning \cite{smith_demonstrating_2023,bohlinger_gait_2025} for robot manipulation, as obtaining accurate state estimations for constructing digital twin environments in simulation remains non-trivial.
-A general, automated, and single-view real-to-sim pipeline would map the observed scene into a simulation instance by reconstructing scene objects as individual meshes.
-If successful, the prospects of scene-agnostic, consistent, and robust dynamics prediction from online observation through simulation are enticing, as these are data-intensive aspects of learned world models \cite{ball_augmented_2021,prasanna_dreaming_2024}.
-In this work, we formulate desiderata to empirically evaluate whether state-of-the-art single-view reconstruction models are suitable for real-to-sim applications in robotics.
+Creating such digital twins in simulation has traditionally been a labour-intensive process requiring specialist training and manually designed assets.
+This complexity poses substantial challenges for robotic manipulation, where the ability to rapidly create simulation environments from real-world observations is critical for applications such as real-time planning, control, and learning.
+These challenges have hindered the integration of simulation into online robotics workflows such as model-predictive control \cite{qin_survey_2003,hansen_temporal_2022}, planning \cite{alterovitz_robot_2016,suomalainen_survey_2022}, online safety evaluation \cite{berkenkamp_safe_2017,o_kelly_scalable_2018}, and real-time learning \cite{smith_demonstrating_2023,bohlinger_gait_2025} for robot manipulation, as obtaining accurate state estimations for constructing digital twins in simulation remains non-trivial.